-Why Work At A Midwest Summer Camp?
+Why Work at a Midwest Summer Camp?

 When you work at Camp Kupugani, you’ll have the best summer of your life!
 Each summer, we ask potential summer staff, “Why do you want to work at camp?”
 The answers are generally focused on “impacting the lives of kids” or “I want to do something different this summer.”
 No one says, “Because I need to make a lot of money.”

-But camp isn’t about what you put in your bank account at the end of the summer; it’s about what you put into your mind and your soul.
+Although we have a very competitive payscale (and are very transparent about our pay policies) camp isn’t about what you put in your bank account at the end of the summer; it’s about what you put into your mind and your soul.
 Working at camp is about personal growth and development, quality relationships, camp community, excellence in a job well done, and most of all, the most fun you can have in a summer!
 No matter what camp you choose, you should feel that the camp is a good “fit” for you (and consider working at a camp that is accredited by the American Camp Association).

 If you love being with children, being a mentor, acting goofy most of the time yet knowing when to be serious, enjoying the outdoors, making amazing friendships, and most of all being able to walk away at the end of summer saying, “How do I get to be on staff again next year?” camp is for you!

-Why Work with us at Camp Kupugani?
+Why Work at Camp Kupugani?

 The relationships that you make at camp are amazing.
 Not only will you meet fantastic, diverse campers, but you’ll meet fun, vibrant, spirited staff also.
 After working at camp, you’ll walk away with a deeper sense of self and appreciate the impact that you had on a young child’s life.
 Once you work at camp, you’ll never want to go back to anything else.
 The magic of camp is contagious!